platformsh/platformsh-docs/src/configuration/services/solr.md

 The Solr 6.x Drupal 8 configuration files are reasonably generic and should work in many other circumstances, but explicitly defining a core, configuration, and endpoint is generally recommended.

+### Limitations

+Take care to monitor the size of your configuration directories.
+The `!archive "<directory">` is intended to  gather a collection of related configuration data.
+The configuration service that backs this is optimised for extremely reliable storage of configuration, like a data dictionary.
+Typically this involves small collections of key: value stets.
+As the size of an directory increases, the performance of this data-store will degrade.
+You should take care to ensure the zipped size of the directory is not too large (anything larger than a couple of Megabytes will perform poorly, and increased past that could contribute to long deployment delays or cause other problems.)

 ## Accessing the Solr server administrative interface

 Because Solr uses HTTP for both its API and admin interface it's possible to access the admin interface over an SSH tunnel.